aisamanra/s-cargot/README.md

 ## Atom Types

-Any type can serve as an underlying atom type provided that it has a Parsec parser or a serializer (i.e. a way of turning it into `Text`.)
+Any type can serve as an underlying atom type in an S-expression parser or serializer, provided that it has a Parsec parser or a serializer (i.e. a way of turning it into `Text`.)
 For these examples, I'm going to use a very simple serializer that is roughly like the one found in `Data.SCargot.Basic`, which parses symbolic tokens of letters, numbers, and some punctuation characters.
-This means that the 'serializer' here is just the identity function:
+This means that the 'serializer' here is just the identity function which returns the relevant `Text` value:

 ~~~~.haskell
 parser :: SExprParser Text (SExpr Text)